specky-pm/docs/specky.md

 The Specky-Package-Manager CLI (spm) has the following commands.
 You will find these very similar to NPM.

-`spm init [name]` - Initialize a new component specification project.
+`spm app [name]` - Initialize a new Spekcy project.
 Creates a basic directory structure with template files.

 `spm install [spec]` - Download and install a component specification from the registry.
 Alias: `spm i`
   - `spm install [spec]@[version]` - Install a specific version of a component specification